f5devcentral/f5-agility-labs-nginx/docs/class10/module3/lab2/lab2.rst

             }
        ]

 #.
 Now, send the request for ``GET Colors``.
-As a reminder, this API Endpoint is not yet published by API Team, and not part of the OpenAPI File.
+As a reminder, this API Endpoint is not yet published by API Team and is not part of the OpenAPI File.

    * You should receive a ``404`` from the API Gateway